JohnGC1510/milestone_project_3/README.md

 ### **Student Goals**
 - To give themselves the best chance of passing their physics GCSE by practicing questions
-- To compete against over students on a leaderboard
+- To compete against other students to encourage repeat visits
+- Promote the website by word of mouth with other students
 ### **Teacher Goals**
 - To have a resource that gives students constructive feedback when attempting exam questions
 - To have a resource that allows them to easily compare how their students are performing on exam questions